Call Toll Free: 1-855-978-6789

 Dry ground

 For dry ground, you need only good tires and knowledge of the route.
-Pre-planning and research is essential – know what you are getting yourself into.
+Pre-planning and research are essential – know what you are getting yourself into.
 You can often find trails meant for off-roading in state and national parks.

 Mud

 It’s best to take on mud with tires meant to tackle slick situations.
 Your inclination might be to gun the throttle in mud, but this will only make your situation worse.
 Here’s how to get unstuck: Reduce tire pressure to 20 psi – this allows for more traction.
-Turn traction control off, and put the car in 4×4 High.
+Turn the traction control off, and put the car in 4×4 High.
 If possible, choose a higher gear.

 Sand